WikiCommunityHealth/warnings-dropoff-analysis/README.md

 ## Note

-The script by default tries to connect to the local MongoDB instance.
+The script tries, by default, to connect to the local MongoDB instance.

-To connect it to a remote one you can add a  `.env ` file writing the connection string within, following the  `.env.example` template file:
+So as to connect it to a remote one, you can add a  `.env ` file writing the connection string within, following the  `.env.example` template file:

 ```bash
 echo '[your mongodb connection string]' > .env